 - might also be nice to have kermit as one of the INSTALLED packages (or at least have it available from the pfsense package respository)

 How I solved it¶

 - In the end I managed to get hold of my config.xml, by booting into the semi-broken 2.3 install and saving it to USB from there (USB seemed less problematic when fully booted, rather than from installer image recovery console which has "less stuff")

 - once the box was fully restored, I tried the kermit idea.
 I installed kermit with "pkg add ...fbsd_repo_url".. and .. it works like a charm!
 I had the recovered config.xml back on my laptop in minutes.

 Happy to write an article on how to use Kermit for these sorts of operations (the man page is pretty scary!)

-#1 Updated by Oliver Schonrock over 1 year ago
+#1 Updated by Oliver Schonrock almost 2 years ago